cezarstoian/trello_clone/README.md

 // TODO: add Vercel Link

 ## Tech Stack
-This project was made using the following stack: React, NextJS and MongoDB
+This project was made using the following stack: React, NextJS and MySQL
 // TODO: Talk a little about the tech stack and why I used it

-For the DB, I used MongoDB pentru ca asa am vrut, chiar daca se putea implementa, probabil mai bine, folosing o baza de date de tip SQL

 ## Folder Structure